billycougz/baby-content/README.md

 ## Format Prompt
 ```
 Update it with front matter for a Jekyll post.
-Potential cateogies are stories and lullabies.
+Potential categories are stories and lullabies.
 Include any applicable tags.
 Also give me the filename.
 ```

 ## Serve Locally